rocksclusters/FingerPrint/README.md

 File output.swirl saved
 ```

-When disaplying a Swirl created with the dynamics tracing it include information
+When displaying a Swirl created with the dynamics tracing it include information
 regarding open files and dynamically loaded libraries.

 ```